MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 207

 Other grading notes

-- Students may receive upper-level elective credit with a D, but this course will not count among MCOM credits.
+- Students may receive upper-level general elective credit with a D, but not MCOM major credits.

 - According to the Registrar’s Office, an I or incomplete can only be given “verifiable medical reasons or documented circumstances beyond their control.”